mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Since sequences are required when populating a target DB, setting and initiating sequences is a mandatory part of creating a TDM implementation.
 These flows must be defined in the Shared Objects of your project since they must be available across various Logical Units.

-Examples of sequence flow initiations can be found in the TDM demo project.
+Examples of initiating sequence flows can be found in the TDM demo project.

 Each sequence flow initiation must include steps for getting the task execution ID and the original IID from Fabric, retrieving the next sequence value and populating the TDM_SEQ_MAPPING table.
 A flow must be created for each table in the LU schema.